-(b) Meet the requirements in WAC 246-12-020 through 246-12-051.
+(b) Meet the requirements in WAC 246-12-020 through 246-840-040.

-(3) If the license has expired for more than three years and the practitioner has not been in active practice in another United States jurisdiction, the practitioner must:
+(3) If the license has expired for more than three years and the nurse has not been in active practice in another United States jurisdiction, the nurse must:

-(a) Successfully complete a commission approved refresher course.
-The practitioner will be issued a limited educational license to enroll in the refresher course.
+(a) Successfully complete a board-approved refresher course.
+The nurse will be issued a limited educational license to enroll in the refresher course.
 The limited educational license is valid only while working under the direct supervision of a preceptor and is not valid for employment as a licensed practical or registered nurse;

-(b) Meet the requirements in WAC 246-12-020 through 246-12-051.
+(b) Meet the requirements in WAC 246-12-020 through 246-12-040.